yogadep/Sales-Management-API/README.md

 This application applies multiple security measures:

 - **SQL Injection**
-  - Prevented using GORM parameterized queries (no raw SQL concatenation).
+  Prevented using GORM parameterized queries (no raw SQL concatenation).
 - **Authentication & Authorization**
-  - JWT-based authentication using the `Authorization: Bearer` header.
+  JWT-based authentication using the `Authorization: Bearer` header with role-based access control.
-  - Role-based access control (Admin and Cashier).
 - **XSS & Clickjacking Protection**
-  - Secure HTTP headers are applied globally.
+  Secure HTTP headers are applied globally.
 - **CSRF**
-  - Not applicable, as authentication does not rely on cookies but uses JWT headers.
+  Not applicable, as authentication does not rely on cookies but uses JWT headers.
 - **Rate Limiting**
-  - Global rate limiting is enabled to reduce brute-force and abusive requests.
+  Global rate limiting is enabled to reduce brute-force and abusive requests.
 - **Password Security**
-  - Passwords are hashed using bcrypt and never returned by the API.
+  Passwords are hashed using bcrypt and never returned by the API.
 - **CORS**
-  - Explicitly configured allowed origins for frontend access.
+  Explicitly configured allowed origins for frontend access.

 ---